-General questions and comments about student employment can be addressed through the Human Resources Specialist, Bob Miller.
-Bob can be reached via email at bob.miller@rrcc.edu or by phone at 303.914.6300.
+General questions and comments about student employment can be addressed through the Human Resources.
+HR can be reached via email at HR@rrcc.edu or by phone at 303.914.6570.

 Most workplace concerns should first be addressed through a student employee's direct supervisor.
 A supervisor will be able to assess whether or not a concern can be addressed within the department or if it warrants elevation.